noey2020/How-to-Talk-scikit-learn-Machine-Learning-Library/README.md

 We talked about optimizing loss functions and the many tools at our disposal.

 Now we venture forward with scikit-learn.
 Now thanks to an active Python community of developers.
 We don't have to write data science from scratch.
-From the a very code snippet , we can use optimized. witten in fortan and c .
+From the a very code snippet , we can use optimized algorithms written in Fortran and C.

+What we'll do is take a look at the scikit-learn API, which, as mentioned, combines a user-friendly and consistent interface with a highly optimized implementation of several classification algorithms.
+The scikit-learn library offers not only a large variety of learning algorithms, but also many convenient functions to preprocess data and to fine-tune and evaluate our models.

-for example
+for example this code snippet will perform modeling:

 from sklearn.linear_model import Perceptron